 - Exhaustion and difficulty completing simple daily tasks

-If you find you are suffering from any of the above symptoms due to the stress of providing care for someone, consult your health provider for help and read on to the section below for coping strategies.
+If you find you are suffering from any of the above symptoms, you should consult your GP for help and read on to the section below for coping strategies.

-Recognising you may be suffering from Caregiver Stress is the first step to recovering.
-Once you realise this you can begin to reach out for help and put tools in place to combat the pressure you’re under.
-Of course it can be hard to adjust the focus of your attention to your own well being at first.
-Just remember this is all in the interest of the person you’re caring for too, as you’ll find it easier to provide the level of care they need if you are less stressed.
+Recognising Caregiver Stress is the first step to recovering.
+Once you realise this, you can begin to reach out for help.
+You should put support systems in place to combat the pressure you're under.
+Of course, it can be hard to adjust your attention to your own well-being at first.
+Some people might even feel guilty for taking the time to look after themselves.
+Just remember that it's all in the best interest of the person you're caring for.
+After all, you'll find it easier to provide the level of care they need if you are less stressed.

 Take Care Of Your Own Health

 Make a conscious effort to look after your own health.
 Visit your doctor regularly, exercise, eat well and get enough sleep.
-This will all help combat exhaustion and ensure you are well enough to sustain your role as a caregiver.
+This will combat exhaustion and help you stay well enough to sustain your role as a caregiver.

 Set Aside Time For Yourself

-If you are providing constant care, it can be very difficult to feel like you have any spare time for yourself.
-However, even 30 minutes to yourself has been proven to help alleviate stress.
-This could be a walk, reading, watching a film or going for a coffee with a friend.
-Some caregivers find getting up half an hour before the person they care for wakes gives them time to breathe and start the day off in a calm space.
+If you are providing constant care, it can be difficult to find time for yourself.
+However, even 30 minutes can help alleviate stress.
+You could go for a walk, read a book, watch some television, or go for a coffee with a friend.
+Some caregivers find it helpful to get up half an hour before the person they care for, to take some quality time for themselves and start the day off calmly.

 Understand What Resources Are Available

-Remember you are not alone, Caregiver Stress is incredibly common.
-There are many resources available to provide support for carers who are suffering under pressure.
-Talk to your local Health Provider to find out what services are available to support you in your local area.
-Your local council will also be able to provide you with support and advice including a Carer’s Assessment if required.
-Support may be offered in the form of support groups, counselling, financial assistance or respite care.
-Check out Mind’s guide on How To Cope As A Carer for more resources.
+Above all, remember that you are not alone.
+Caregiver Stress is surprisingly common.
+There are many resources available to support carers who feel under pressure.
+Talk to your local authority to find out what services are available in your area.
+Your council will also be able to provide you with support and advice including a Carer's Assessment if required.
+You might be able to access support groups, counselling, financial assistance or respite care.
+Check out Mind's guide on How To Cope As A Carer for more resources.

 Find A Support Network

-Sometimes when you are the main support for someone who is unwell, you can forget you also need a support network for yourself.
-Don’t be afraid or too proud to reach out to family and friends for help when you need it.
-Whether it’s help in the form of dropping off groceries or picking up prescriptions, a little bit of extra help can go a long way to help you feel more supported.
+Sometimes, when you are the main support for someone who is unwell, it's easy to forget about a support network for yourself.
+Don't be afraid to reach out to family and friends for help when you need it.
+Whether it's help in the form of dropping off groceries or picking up prescriptions, a little bit of support can go a long way to help you feel more supported.

 Be Realistic About What You Can Do

-Often it can be difficult to watch someone you’re caring for suffer.
-You may feel guilty or even resentful that despite all your time and effort to make sure they are looked after they are still unwell.
-Recognise your limits and accept that sometimes there is nothing you can do to alleviate their condition fully.
-Be realistic about what you can do and remember that you are doing the best you can do in the circumstances.
+Inevitably, it will be difficult to watch a loved one's health deteriorate.
+You may feel guilty or even resentful that, despite all your time and effort to make sure they are looked after, they are still unwell.
+Recognise your limits and accept that sometimes there is nothing you can do to cure their condition fully.
+Be realistic about what you can do.
+Above all, remember that you are doing the best you can do in the circumstances.